joshuasequeira19/Terraform-AWS-Automation/README.md

-# Terraform AWS Project
+# Terraform-AWS-Automation

-Welcome to the Terraform AWS Project repository!
+Welcome to the Terraform-AWS-Automation repository!
 This project aims to showcase how to deploy and manage infrastructure on Amazon Web Services (AWS) using Terraform, an Infrastructure as Code (IaC) tool.

 ## Table of Contents
 - [Introduction](#introduction)